-A grandfather has been charged with being drunk while allowing his 7-year-old grandson to drive.
+A man has been charged with being drunk while allowing a 7-year-old to drive.

 Tehere Maihi Maaka was the passenger in a car pulled over by police on Quona Ave in the Auckland suburb of Mt Roskill at lunchtime last Friday.

 A 7-year-old was at the wheel, according to court charge sheets.

 Maaka was breath-tested and, police allege, had 1059 micrograms of alcohol per litre of breath.
 The legal limit is 400mcg.
 The 49-year-old Mt Roskill storeman appeared in the Auckland District Court on Thursday.